MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/New-MailContact.md

 ```

 ### -UsePreferMessageFormat
-!!!
-Exchange Server 2010

-The UsePreferMessageFormat parameter specifies whether recipient-preferred message format settings are used.
-When set to $true, this parameter specifies that the recipient preferred message format settings override the global settings for mail sent to this user.

-!!!
-Exchange Server 2013

-The UsePreferMessageFormat parameter specifies whether recipient preferred message format settings are used.
-When set to $true, this parameter specifies that the recipient preferred message format settings override the global settings for mail sent to this user.

-!!!
-Exchange Server 2016, Exchange Online, Exchange Online Protection

 The UsePreferMessageFormat specifies whether the message format settings configured for the mail user or mail contact override the global settings configured for the remote domain or configured by the message sender.
 Valid value are:

 - $true: Messages sent to the mail user or mail contact use the message format that's configured for the mail user or mail contact.

 - $false: Messages sent to the mail user or mail contact use the message format that's configured for the remote domain (the default remote domain or a specific remote domain) or configured by the message sender.
 This is the default value.

 ```yaml
 Type: $true | $false